 Acting on Emotion…

 One the biggest mistakes you can make while going through divorce are to act on emotion.
 The reality is that your soon to be ex is going to send you some unpleasant emails and texts.
 You will get calls from your attorney that won’t be pleasant.
 Going through a divorce is like being on an emotional roller coaster.

 If you’re mad or sad take a breather.
 Journaling how you are feeling is a great way to soothe your pain.
 Do NOT send that text or email or call him screaming or crying.
 You need to pull it together and take everything inside of you to act with confidence and class.
 Run things by your therapist.
 You will be shocked how a few hours and/or a few days will give you so much clarity instead of reacting immediately based on emotion.
 Divorce is a game of your patience.
 You need to be smart, calm and collected so you can make the best decisions for you and your children that will ultimately lead to a brighter and happier future.

 Nicole Mayer, AIF, CDFA is a Life Transition Specialist and Partner at the financial firm of RPG.
 A Certified Divorce Financial Analyst, an Accredited Investment Fiduciary and a member of the Association of Divorce Financial Planners, Mayer has won several awards in the field of Wealth Management.
-To learn more: visit the RPG website.
+To learn more: visit the Second Opinion website.